sparkgeo/cif-urban-forest-webapp/README.md

 ## Architectural Decisions and Tradeoffs

 - React Router's `useSearchParams` hook provides `searchParams` state that is stale.
 Instead we get query parameters by reading `window.location.search` We still use the provided `setSearchParams` to update the url (writing to `window.location.search` would cause the app to reload).
+- With not a lot of time to give to holistic artectural decisions, it was decided to use URL parameters for global state.
+This may have been a mistake.
+If time for refactoring ever comes, developers should consider using native react state.

 ## Testing